-A standard procedure for generating test vectors can be executed as follows:
+A standard procedure for creating the testbench can be executed as follows:

-- 1. Create shared CAESAR libraries (\.dll in Windows and \.so in Linux) - a) In your console, navigate to the CAESAR folder: \$root/software/CAESAR.
-In particular, in Windows, please perform this step using the msys console. - b) Modify Makefile to include only targeted primitive(s). - c) (Situational) An algorithm may require the OpenSSL library in order to compile.
-If it does, one needs to provide an appropriate compilation flag inside of the following clause:
+- 1. Create shared CAESAR libraries (\.dll in Windows and \.so in Linux) - a) In console, navigate to the CAESAR folder (\$root/software/CAESAR).
+Note: For Windows, perform this step using msys console - b) Modify Makefile to include only targeted primitive(s).

+c) (Situational) An algorithm may require OpenSSL library in order to compile.
+If it does, one needs to provide an appropriate compilation flag inside the following clause: